George Morrison (1919–2000)

 1967

-The solo exhibition George Morrison: Tempera Paintings, opens at the Lynchburg Fine Arts Center, VA (Apr 2–21).
+The solo exhibition George Morrison: Tempera Paintings, opens at the Lynchburg Fine Arts Center, Virginia (Apr 2–21).

 1968

-Morrison participates in the Invitational Exhibit of Indian Arts and Crafts, Center for Arts of Indian America, Washington DC (Nov 17–Dec 13) and receives the Grand Award.
+Morrison participates in the Invitational Exhibit of Indian Arts and Crafts, held at the Center for Arts of Indian America, Washington DC (Nov 17–Dec 13) and he receives the Grand Award.

 1969